Top Adult Detox Questions

 - How do I get started?

-- Complete a minimum of 12 consecutive weeks of group (keep regular attendance)
+- Complete a minimum of 12 consecutive weeks of group sessions.

-- Complete a minimum of 4 individual sessions
+- Complete a minimum of 1 individual counseling sessions per month.

-- End the program with at least 90 days of consecutively clean EtG UAs (and self-reported sobriety)
+- Conclude your program with at least 90 days of clean urine test.

-- Turn in proof of attendance to a minimum of 12 community support groups
+- Supply proof of attendance at a minimum of 12 community support groups.

 - Can I do my DUII Program at De Paul if my DUII was out of state?

-- Does De Paul offer all Levels of Care (DUII, DUII education only, outpatient, intensive outpatient, residential)?
+- Does De Paul offer all Levels of Care (DUII, DUII education only, outpatient, residential and detox)?

-Yes, De Paul offers DUII treatment, DUII Information Only, Level I Outpatient treatment (one to three times a week), Level II Intensive Outpatient treatment (three or more times a week), Residential treatment and Detox.
+Yes, De Paul offers DUII treatment, DUII Information Only, Level I Outpatient treatment (one to three times a week), Residential treatment and Detox.
 De Paul Treatment Centers offers additional services provided by our master’s level counselors who can also address mental health issues.
 Evidence shows that participation in treatment services with family or other support persons can dramatically improve success rates.
 De Paul offers an array of family services for clients and their identified support persons.

 Top Family Services Questions